tayllan/awesome-algorithms/README.md

 *High Quality Courses and tutorials on youtube*

+* [Tim Roughgarden.
+Algorithms Illuminated](https://www.algorithmsilluminated.org/) - Tim Roughgarden, a pioneer of computer science, offers a companion to his book, with lecture videos and slides.
 * [FreeCodeCamp - Algorithms and Data Structures Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=8hly31xKli0) - Complete beginner friendly Algorithms and Data Structures Tutorial with mindblowing animation.
 * [Abdul Bari - Introduction to Algorithm](https://www.youtube.com/watch?v=0IAPZzGSbME&list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O) - This playlist is so much informative and provide simulation with code example.
 As like as you are in a class.
 * [Jenny's Lectures- Algorithm](https://www.youtube.com/watch?v=AT14lCXuMKI&list=PLdo5W4Nhv31bbKJzrsKfMpo_grxuLl8LU) - Another complete algorithm playlist from basic level to intermediate.
 Easy explanation and simulation.

 ## Online Courses